Disaster Response and Relief: A Conversation with Heart to Heart International

 Heather Lee:

-What a beautiful story of partnering with community to solve a problem.
+What a beautiful story of partnering with the community to solve a problem.
 That’s wonderful.
 Along the same lines of partnerships, what other organizations are you working with on the ground?
 What other NGOs are you working with and who typically participates with you in these disaster relief and response efforts?

 Kim Carroll: